wujastyk/HSSA/README.md

 The `template_HSSA.tex` file gives a brief example of how an article works.

 ## snapshot and bundledoc
-Note that it starts by calling `snapshot.sty`.
+Note that the template starts by calling `snapshot.sty`.
 This creates a file `foobar.dep` that lists all the files used in a TeX run.
 After an article is finished and published, I run `bundledoc-dw foobar` and that creates a `foobar.zip` archive file that contains *all* the files needed to compile the document.
 This is helpful as the years pass and small changes accumulate